bsanford/RBI2_Kernel/README.md

     Kernel will initialize the the GPIO peripheral, intialize the UART pins (14 and 15) for reiceve and transmit with no CTS, RTS.
 	The system will except commands from a serial connection attached through the mini_uart.

+	GPIO pins 18 20 and 23 can be toggled between high and low by sending serial commands through the UART the command delimeter is the ';' character.

+                 The system currently supports the following commands GPIO18_ON;
+                 GPIO18_OFF;
+                 GPIO20_ON;
+                 GPIO20_OFF;
+                 GPIO23_ON;
+                 GPIO23_OFF;

-	For example  GPIO_PIN18_ON; sent through the UART will initialize GPIO PIN 18 so that it can be set to a HIGH/LO signal the call will then set that PIN to a HIGH value on the rail GPIO_PIN18_OFF; will clear the signal and set the signal on the rail to LO;
+	For example  GPIO18_ON; sent through the UART will initialize GPIO PIN 18 so that it can be set to a HIGH/LO signal the call will then set that PIN to a HIGH value on the rail GPIO18_OFF; will clear the signal and set the signal on the rail to LO;

 		         The parser recognizes ; as the delimiter or it as an upper bound of 30 characters that can be received through the UART.

 	System is currently limited as the input parser is naive and currently only works for PINS 18,20 and 23.

+	GPIO PIN 21 is set up as a physical IRQ line for a soft reset.
+This uses a low level detect event which sends a signal to the IRQ controller.
+On initialization the pin is set to high and can be pulled down by jumping to ground or adding a switch ect.

 **Requirements:**